PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 provide complete mutation evidence.
 Characterize its return and prune contract before changing production.
 Commit and push only; do not create or update a pull request.

+## Pre-terminal affine post-ADD evidence characterization checkpoint

+The indexed affine post-ADD owner returns one fixed rewrite counter and calls unused-tensor pruning only after at least one accepted rewrite.
+Its existing transactional and idempotence contracts, plus an explicit prune-hook test, show that the raw result is complete mutation evidence without a tensor-count proxy.

+There are three direct lowerer calls and one orchestrated occurrence.
+A strict expected-failure contract selects only the first direct call, immediately after the channel-slice cluster and before `_pre_terminal_affine_slice_pad_concat_stats`, and requires it to assign `_pre_terminal_affine_post_add_stats`.
+The two later direct calls must remain expressions, and owner arguments and LayoutState forwarding are frozen.

+At implementation, replace only that exact direct expression, update the channel-slice and first slice/pad/concat boundary contracts, and preserve the other direct and orchestrated occurrences.
+Validate the complete indexed owner, channel-slice, bridge-owner, terminal-affine, core, pass-efficiency, architecture, and TensorFlow-import-blocked suites sequentially.
+Commit and push only; do not create or update a pull request.